ABC TV (Australian TV channel): Availability

-ABC varies depending on state and territory in terms of what 7:00 pm news bulletin, state-edition of 7.30, and some promotions, are shown.
+ABC varies depending on state and territory in terms of what 7:00pm news bulletin, state-edition of 7.30, and some promotions, are shown.
 National programming is often interrupted to show state election coverage.
 Each state and territory's individual station is based on that of its capital city, meaning that in the state of Victoria, all programmes originate from either Melbourne or Sydney, where the remainder of programmes are broadcast from.
-ABC is broadcast nationally via ABC Television transmitters, in an standard definition format.
+ABC is broadcast nationally via ABC Television transmitters, in a standard definition format.

 ABC HD

 The ABC HD multi-channel was launched on 1 January 2008.
 The service provided a 720p simulcast of ABN Sydney nationwide.
 The channel was closed on 22 July 2010 and its HD channel space was re-purposed for the ABC News channel.
 ABC HD was relaunched on 6 December 2016 as a simulcast of ABC, localised to each state, reducing the news channel to SD.

+Following the government's decision to remove SD primary channel limitations, ABC Director of Television Richard Finlayson announced in November 2015 that the ABC would recommence simulcasting in high definition in June 2016.
+However, the launch date was later pushed back to an indefinite time in late 2016 due to technical reasons, with the launch date finally announced as 6 December 2016.
+However, in contrast to its past, ABC HD provided region-specific simulcasting, not just a nationwide simulcast of ABN Sydney.
+Additionally, the channel broadcast in MPEG-4 format as opposed to the traditional MPEG-2 format.
+As a result of the channel's revival, the ABC News channel was reduced to a standard definition broadcast.